TobikoData/sqlmesh/docs/guides/observer.md

 The core of a SQLMesh project is its **models**.
 Roughly, each model consists of one SQL query and metadata that tells SQLMesh about how the model should be processed.

-Each model may have **audits** and/or tests associated with it.
-Audits validate the data returned by a model (e.g., verifying that a column contains no `NULL` values), and tests validate the code contained in a model by executing against known input data and the output data it should return.
+Each model may have **audits** that validate the data returned by a model (e.g., verifying that a column contains no `NULL` values).
 By default, SQLMesh will stop running a project if an audit fails for any of its models.

 When you run a project on a SQL engine, you must choose an **environment** in which to run it.
-Environments allow people to modify projects in their own isolated space that won't interfere with anyone else (or the version of the project running in production).
-SQLMesh stores a unique fingerprint of the project's content so it can determine if any of that content has changed the next time you run it in that environment.
+Environments allow people to modify projects in an isolated space that won't interfere with anyone else (or the version of the project running in production).

+SQLMesh stores a unique fingerprint of the project's content on each run so it can determine if any of that content has changed the next time you run it in that environment.

 When a project's content has changed, an environment is updated to reflect those changes with a SQLMesh **plan**.
-The plan identifies all the changes and determines which data will be affected by them so it only has to re-run the models that have been affected.
+The plan identifies all the changes and determines which data will be affected by them so it only has to re-run the relevant models.

 After changes have been applied with a plan, the project is **run** on a schedule to process new data that has arrived since the previous run.

 The five entities in bold - models, audits, environments, runs, and plans - provide the information SQLMesh Observer captures to help you efficiently identify and remediate problems with your transformation pipeline.